Writing News SOCIO5092

 - Available to Erasmus Students: No

 This course is one core option (the other option is Producing News) on the MSc Media, Communications and International Journalism.
-This course will develop students' practical news-gathering, reporting and writing skills, with particular emphasis on the production of news in online and print journalism.
-These include skills in identifying newsworthy stories, the selection and use of sources, sound and imagery, conducting effective interviews, differentiating between opinion and reporting and developing a knowledge of journalistic ethics.
-Students will also receive training in a range of technical and promotional skills such as basic web design, and creating a social media presence.
-They will also explore the market and organisational pressures within which modern journalists produce output, including those of traditional newsrooms and mobile journalism, and the way in which these affect editorial decision-making and journalistic independence.
-Applying the skills they have learned, students will work in groups to create and publish a news website which will feature news reporting, opinion pieces and current affairs and lifestyle features.
+The course will develop students' practical newsgathering, reporting and writing skills, with particular emphasis on news production and skills that are transferable to online platforms.
+These skills include in identifying newsworthy stories, the selection and use of sources and imagery, conducting effective interviews, differentiating between opinion and reporting, developing a knowledge of journalistic ethics, editing and design.
+They will also receive training in basic design tools as well as a range of technical and promotional skills such as creating an effective social media presence.
+Students will also explore the market and organisational pressures within which modern journalists produce output, including those of traditional newsrooms and mobile journalism, and the way in which these affect editorial decision-making and journalistic independence.
+Applying the skills they have learned, students will work in groups to design, research, write, edit and layout a newspaper which will feature news reporting, opinion pieces and current affairs features.

 10 x 2 hour seminars during a 10 week semester, with flexibility in respect of attendance at additional practitioner seminars and workshops and group work.

 The other core option on the programme - Producing News - cannot be taken in combination with this course as both cover some of the same content.
 Students must select one or the other.